 Who Makes LipoFlavonoid?

-The product website was registered under another company name, called DSE Health Solutions located at 164 Northfield Drive, Edison NJ 08837.
-This address also corresponds to Garden State Fulfillment as well as another supplement company called Numark Laboratories.
-My guess is that Garden State Fulfillment is where these products are packaged and shipped to consumers from.
+Another company name is DSE Health Solutions located at 164 Northfield Drive, Edison NJ 08837.
+This address corresponds to Garden State Fulfillment as well as another supplement company called Numark Laboratories also called Numark Brands.

-For a time, I felt fortunate that maybe, I was one of those 40%…until the next day, when the tinnitus in my left ear returned.
+For a time, I felt fortunate that maybe, I was one of that 40%…until the next day, when the tinnitus in my left ear returned.

 I'm going to continue to use LipoFlavonoid for the next month or so to see if it needs more time to work and I will update my review to let everyone know what happened.

 Update.
-As stated above, after 2 months, I did not see a difference.
+After 6 months, I did not see a difference in my tinnitus.

 Lipoflavonoid And The Military

 On the Lipoflavonoid website, they say that ” Tinnitus is one of the most common service-related disabilities among veterans returning from Iraq and Afghanistan.”